 Real Humans of the University of Michigan Ross School of Business Online MBA Program

-Undergraduate Institution & Major: University of Connecticut, Economics
+Undergraduate Institution & Major: University of Pennsylvania, double major in Communication and Economics

 Advice to Prospective MBA Applicants: